 We employ an integrated sales and marketing team to sell our services to biotechnology, pharmaceutical and medical device companies.

-We have an experienced and highly trained global team of professional business development representatives and business development support staff focused on securing business from both new and existing customers, through a consultative and strategic sales approach.
-We embed our medical and scientific experts from the beginning of the sales process when we first engage potential customers, and they remain embedded across the lifecycle of the sale and throughout the life of the project, program or partnership.
+The team consists of professional business development representatives focused on securing business from both new and existing customers, through a consultative and strategic sales approach.
+We embed our medical and scientific experts from the beginning of the sales process when we first engage potential customers.

-As part of its sales strategy, our business development team focuses on a customer segmentation model.
+As part of our sales strategy, our team focuses on a customer segmentation model.
 Our team targets and engages customers in our addressable market, matches customer characteristics with therapeutic fit and maintains a mindset of full-service outsourcing.
 Our structured and disciplined approach facilitates strong account evaluation, which results in increased focus by the sales team, the development of effective and productive territories, the management of sales force effectiveness and the creation of a process whereby both marketing and sales operate under the same guiding principles.

-We are able to consult collaboratively with our customers and help optimize timely completion of their clinical trials and programs, in part, because we engage our therapeutic experts from the beginning of the sales process and involve our regulatory affairs experts and highly trained operations team throughout the clinical trial process.
+We consult collaboratively with our customers and help optimize timely completion of their clinical trials and programs, in part, because we engage our therapeutic experts, regulatory affairs experts and operations team throughout the clinical trial process.
 Our sales team is then able to take the study design, regulatory plan and execution plan discussed up front and carry that through to the proposal and provide a final concept during one-on-one customer discussions and final CRO evaluations.

-Our marketing team supports the business development function in three key areas, generating brand awareness through customized campaigns and web-site development, conference planning and lead generation through market research and business intelligence analysis.
-The marketing team is set up in two mirrored teams, one team to address our therapeutic strategy and tactics, and the second team to monitor and address market environment across our lines of business.
+Our marketing team supports the business development function in three key areas, generating brand awareness through customized campaigns and website development, conference planning and lead generation through market research and business intelligence analysis.
 All of our sales and marketing data are housed within a third party customer relationship management tool that provides us the analytics we need to make sales planning and sales management decisions.